FSIS to Hold Public Meeting on Definition of the Term "Natural"

 FSIS Continues to Solicit and Accept Comments on Risk-Based Inspection

-overview of FSIS' vision for risk-based inspection.
+overview of FSIS' current thinking on risk-based inspection.

-opportunity for public comment.
+the opportunity for public comment.

 Comments can be submitted by e-mail to